erodb/Pomegranate/README.md

 # Pomegranate
-Pomegranate is a nuclear and whole-cell detection, reconstruction, and 3D segmentation tool for fission yeast.
+Pomegranate is a nuclear and whole-cell detection, reconstruction, and 3D segmentation tool for static images of fission yeast.

 ### Table of Contents
 * [Publication Links](#publication-links)